 Along the same lines as vintage bottles are apothecary jars.
 You can fill them with anything to suit your needs.
 This example with the nest and blue eggs is perfect for Easter or any other Spring occasion.
 The addition of colored ribbon helps to accentuate the desired color scheme as well as create some more interest.
 Make sure to check out this thrifty centerpiece tutorial.

 You can also use wine bottles to make some very elegant looking centerpieces.
 Adding paint and Epsom salts creates a nice texture which highlights some shimmering branches perfectly.
-Check out this tutorial here.

 Finally, using a planter box as a base for a centerpiece is a fun and unique idea.
 This example is actually a handmade, stenciled planter box but you could also use an existing box and decorate it with paint and/or stencils for an original design.
-See how the box was made here.